ydb-platform/ydb/ydb/docs/en/core/yql/tutorial/alter_table.md

 ## Adding a column {#add-column}

-Add a non-key column to the existing table
+Add a non-key column to the existing table:

 ```sql
 ALTER TABLE episodes ADD COLUMN viewers Uint64;